-6.3 What sanctions are the courts in Austria empowered to impose on a party that disobeys the court's orders or directions?
+6.3 What sanctions are the courts in your jurisdiction empowered to impose on a party that disobeys the court's orders or directions?

 The powers to impose sanctions on parties are limited.
 If briefs are not filed in time, they may be disregarded; however, the parties are permitted to give their statements orally until the end of the (final) hearing anyway.

-If a witness fails to show at the hearing or to testify at all without valid excuse, an administrative penalty is imposed.
+If a witness fails to show at the hearing or to testify at all without a valid excuse, an administrative penalty is imposed.
 Such refusals are also considered when weighing the evidence.
 Courts also have the power to take witnesses under oath.

-6.4 Do the courts in Austria have the power to strike out part of a statement of case?
+6.4 Do the courts in your jurisdiction have the power to strike out part of a statement of case or dismiss a case entirely?
 If so, in what circumstances?

 Courts only deal with those parts of the submissions which they consider relevant for the decision.
+A full dismissal can only be made by a reasoned final written decision.

-6.5 Can the civil courts in Austria enter summary judgment?
+6.5 Can the civil courts in your jurisdiction enter summary judgment?